jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ./fully_load_ohdsi_parquet_files_into_rdbms.sh # Load parquet files to a RDBMS system (Microsoft SQL Server)
 ```

-Now you can rapidly generate synthetic OHDSI data for testing ETL pipelines and cohort selection algorithms.
+Now you can rapidly generate synthetic OHDSI data for testing data manipulation pipelines and cohort selection algorithms.